BelaPlatform/bela_newBlog/docs/_posts/2018-03-20-opal-rhythm-computer-dmx-krew.markdown

 5V and the digital lines are only 3.3V.
 I didn't want to risk mixing 3.3V and 5V on my LCD board in case I messed up and fried the Bela.

-{% include single-image.html fileName="opal-rhythm/missing.jpg" caption="Missing Image: screen." %}
+{% include single-image.html fileName="opal-rhythm/screen.jpg" %}

 Once the screen was mostly working, there was a lot of programming to do to port the whole thing over from working with a monitor and mouse, to working in the embedded environment that I had created.
 After soldering some nice long slider pots and some quarter inch jacks to the audio cables that came with Bela, I was finally able to hook all my messy little circuits together with my home made keyboard and the BBB/Bela and the LCD.
 I had the whole lot sitting in an old cardboard box and it looked mad but it kind of worked!
 I stuck a piece of paper over they keys to tell me what they were supposed to do.